Creating a Community-Focused Justice System

 Break Down Barriers to Smart Reform

-Although the Commonwealth’s Attorney is the most powerful actor in our county’s criminal justice system, the state legislature has a big impact too.
+Although the Commonwealth’s Attorney is the most powerful actor in our county’s criminal justice system, the state legislature has a significant impact too.
 When considering criminal justice bills, the state legislature hears from tough-on-crime prosecutors, red-district law-enforcement officials, and reactionary groups.
 Those groups hold too much sway in Richmond, and the result is regressive criminal justice laws and impediments to much-needed reform.

 Steve wants the state legislature to hear from advocates of smarter justice.
 Steve will engage the state legislature in efforts to convince them to push our criminal justice system in a smarter direction.
 He’ll support reform efforts throughout Virginia and look to build coalitions with other forward-thinking prosecutors so that the reform movement amplifies its power in Richmond.
-Steve will use his platform as the leader of the criminal justice system in Virginia’s most populous and powerful jurisdiction to push reform ideas throughout Virginia, and stand up to state legislators who continue to stand in the way of smart reform.